thefrontside/frontside.com/legacy/src/blog/2023-12-18-announcing-effection-v3.md

 Here’s an overview of some key features you’ll find in Effection 3.0

-- First Class TypeScript Experience: TypeScript types have been carefully re-imagined to be as small and helpful as possible.
+\- [Excellent TypeScript Experience](#%EF%B8%8F-first-class-typescript-experience): TypeScript types have been carefully re-imagined to be as small and helpful as possible.

-- Embrace JavaScript: Version 3 is easier to learn and safer to integrate into your projects than ever because of its dedication to following JavaScript standards in spirit and form.
+\- [Embrace of JavaScript](#%EF%B8%8F-embrace-the-javascript): Version 3 is easier to learn and safer to integrate into your projects than ever because of its dedication to following JavaScript standards in spirit and form.

-- Context API: Shared environmental data (like auth tokens), shared resources, and contextual (aka algebraic) effect handlers share at least one thing in common: They are all made possible by the new Context API.
+\- [Context API](#-new-context-api): Shared environmental data (like auth tokens), shared resources, and contextual (aka algebraic) effect handlers have at least one thing in common: They are all made possible by the new Context API.

-- Rebuilt with Delimited Continuations: The v3 API is so simple it feels like it almost isn’t there.
+\- [Rebuilt with Delimited Continuations](#-rebuilt-with-delimited-continuations): The v3 API is so simple it feels like it almost isn’t there.
 But that doesn’t mean there isn’t some serious brainpower behind the ideas that make this possible.

-## 🏷️ First Class TypeScript Experience
+## 🏷️ Excellent TypeScript Experience

 Since version 2.0, Effection itself has been written in TypeScript.
 As a result, a lot of thought was put into making it pleasant to use there.
 However, some rough edges remained.